-Putvin Trail to Lake of the Angels is a 6.2 mile moderately trafficked out and back trail located near Lilliwaup, WA that features a lake and is only recommended for very experienced adventurers.
+Putvin Trail to Lake of the Angels is a 6.3 mile moderately trafficked out and back trail located near Lilliwaup, Washington that features a lake and is only recommended for very experienced adventurers.
 The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from March until October.

 Great trail, well maintained.
 A definite climb.
 We didn't make it the last pitch because of rain, but will return.

 It's a nice hike to do in summer cause it is muddy , slippery and some parts of the trail with a lot of water, be ready to get wet.

 I totally recomen to bring a map or his app cause is easy to get lost.

 Great trail.
 Middle part is tough, so be prepared.
 Took 1:40 minutes each direction, with 20 minutes to walk around the lake and take pictures.
 GPS watch said total distance was 6.9 miles.
 I highly recommended this trail!